 According to cognitive science, thoughts are mental representations of information that help you make sense of the world.
 The thought not only represents something but has the power to make changes in your body.

-The science of how thoughts work is a relatively new field, but there is already a wealth of research that shows that our thoughts have a profound impact on our lives.
+The science of how thoughts work is a relatively new field, but a wealth of research shows that our thoughts have a profound impact on our lives.
 Thoughts can influence our emotions, behaviour, and physical health.
 This is why learning how to control our thoughts and choose thoughts is an essential skill for people who ruminate or suffer from intrusive thoughts.

 Why are thoughts important?